-After taking part in the Road to Financial Wellnesswith Jason and the Phroogal team last week, something occurred to me – I haven’t talked much about being open about personal finance.
+After taking part in the Road to Financial Wellness with Jason and the Phroogal team last week, something occurred to me – I haven’t talked much about the importance of being open when talking about personal finance.

 But the question gets a little hazy from there.
 What is okay to talk about with friends and family, and what isn’t….and more importantly – why??